tsbraun1891/LegendsOfValor/README.txt

     Board represents a physical board by using a 2D array (of which you could opt to use only one dimension) composed of Space objects.
 Board allows outside Objects to access specific spaces on the board given their coordinates.
 -LegendBoard.java:
-    LegendBoard is a reimplimentation of board for L:M&H. It now allows a user to access the type of a space and keeps track of the main party's position.
+    LegendBoard is a reimplimentation of board for Legends Of Valor.
+It now allows a user to access the type of a space and keeps track of the positions of all of the different Actors' pieces.
+LegendBoard also helps to find the distances between certain pieces to help for attack ranges.
 -LegendsGame.java:
     LegendsGame serves as a point where all of the data needed to run a game comes together.
 Through the LegendsGame class, a user can access all of the other relevant pieces needed to run a game.
+LegendsGame also helps to link Actors to their given pieces in the game.
 -LegendsIO.java:
     The LegendsIO class deals directly with the user and routing their commands to the proper game logic while also directing the user